patt-h/spring-boot-academic-calendar/README.md

 2. Clone project from GitHub
 3. Create DATABASE `event` in MySQL and create tables using `create_db.sql` file from [SQL](sql/create_db.sql)
 4. Fill tables with sample user details using `fill_db.sql` file from [SQL](sql/fill_db.sql)
-5. Edit username and password to yours MySQL in [`appliaction.properties`](src/main/resources/application.properties)
+5. Edit username and password to yours MySQL in [`application.properties`](src/main/resources/application.properties)

 ## Adding new events
-If app has started successfully, it should is hosted at `localhost:8080`
+If app has started successfully, it should be available at `localhost:8080`

 <p align="center">
   <img src="https://i.imgur.com/UAFGSEW.png">